top of page

 Giraffe-22.jpg

-Jason Pootoolal • Vice President
+Jason Pootoolal • President

 Jason Pootoolal is a zoologist and conservationist from Ontario, Canada.
 He has worked in the management and care of animals for over 20 years and has been an active participant in conservation-focused research for over a decade.
 Although he has worked with nearly every animal species, he found his true passion is working with ungulates.